-In a more systematic way, Richardson & Watt (2006) modelled a comprehensive scale to measure factors influencing teaching, known as the 'Factors Influencing Teaching Choice' (FIT-Choice) (see part B of Appendix C).
-In Figure 1, the FIT-Choice model is presented in a schematic form.
+In a more systematic way, Richardson & Watt (2006) modelled a comprehensive scale to measure factors influencing teaching, known as the 'Factors Influencing Teaching Choice' (FIT-Choice).
+In Figure 2, the FIT-Choice model is presented in a schematic form.
 Today, the FIT-Choice framework and scale is internationally acknowledged.
 Since the first studies in Australia, the FIT-Choice Scale has been translated and tested with scalar invariance established in an initial four-country comparison (Watt et al., 2012) and it has been validated in a number of countries (Australia, Turkey, the USA, the People's Republic of China, the Netherlands, Croatia, Norway, Germany, and Switzerland (for a summary see Watt & Richardson, 2012).

 The FIT-Choice model introduces three main value classes (intrinsic value, personal utility value, and social utility value) and self- and task-perceptions that are related to the choice of teaching.
-This constitutes a core part of the model (see the right-middle section of the model in Figure 1).
+This constitutes a core part of the model (see the right-middle section of the model in Figure 2).

-Figure 2: The fit choice model.
+Figure 2 - The fit choice model.
 Watt and Richardson.